CovidBraceletPrj/CovidBracelet/README.md

 * Upon infection upload keys to a public database
 * Retrieve keys of infections from database
   * computes rolling proximity identifiers
-  * compares to stored contacts to check for exposure
+  * compares to stored contacts to check for exposure b

 Note: as we for now do not use the flash for key storage, this currently only works on nrf52480 or you can just store a very small number of keys.
 Moving the keys to flash is on the TODO list and will fix this.